sofianinho/json-schema-validation/README.md

 A statically linked EXE of the program.

 ### The json files
 You can put them in the same folder as the EXE if you don't want to bother.
 The schema must be then name `schema.json` and the sample `test.json`.
-If your files are elesewher on the filesystem use the program options below.
+If your files are elsewhere on the filesystem use the program options below.

 ### Options
 ```sh